 Our Voluntary Financial Contributions is expected to be \$230.00 per student for all core and elective subjects (including VET).
-We invite parents to make a Curriculum Contribution of \$230.00 to help cover the costs associated with delivery of the curriculum so that the school can continue to provide for all students.
+We invite parents to make a Curriculum Contribution of \$230.00 to help cover the costs associated with delivery of the curriculum so that the school can continue to provide an outstanding education for all students.